-English 252: Theater in England will be held in London from December 26, 2017–January 7, 2018.
+English 252: Theater in England.
+Due to the COVID 19 Pandemic the 2020-21 trip has been cancelled.
 The course is restricted to 15 students and carries four credits.
 Students will see approximately 20 plays.

 In recent years we have seen distinguished productions such as: